 Our Physician Assistant Program is fully accredited by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
-Unique to the program is our non-competitive team approach and our specialized clinical tracks.
+Unique to the program is our non-competitive team approach and our specialized clinical tracks.Visit Website

-The Physician Assistant Program at Marywood University is committed to providing students with an exceptional education in a supportive and nurturing environment.
-This professional education will include the knowledge necessary to diagnose, treat, educate, and empower patients in a variety of settings.
-The Marywood Physician Assistant Program has an awareness of the need for quality health care, both regionally and globally: and this program will assist our students in carrying out Marywood’s goal for all students — learning to live/practice responsibly in a interdependent world.
+The Physician Assistant (PA) Program at Marywood University is committed to providing students with an exceptional education in a supportive and nurturing environment.

+Marywood’s PA Program will emphasize the importance of sharing knowledge with future PA students, while providing leadership in the community.
+The Marywood University PA Program has an awareness of the need for quality health care, both regionally and globally: and this program will assist our students in carrying out Marywood’s goal for all students — learning to live and practice responsibly in an interdependent world.

 Multiple Points of Entry: